 Owned By: NSRWA

-The Preble Family deeded this 50-acre parcel of marsh and barrier beach to the NSRWA in 1975.
+Scituate’s Preble Property, a 50-acre parcel of marsh and barrier beach, was deeded to NSRWA in 1975.
 The marsh protects the nesting grounds for the Piping Plover.
-Pedestrian access via a path at the corner of Collier and Moreland Roads, Scituate, but no public parking.
-Features a 0.12-mile walkway that leads to The Spit.
+There is pedestrian access via a path at the corner of Collier and Moreland Roads, but no public parking.
+A 0.12-mile walkway that leads to The Spit.
 Best access is during low tide.

 Features